jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ```python
 E       AssertionError: True is not false
 ```
-this test is familiar, it was the first failing test we wrote from [TDD Setup](./TDD_SETUP.md)
+this test is familiar, it was the first failing test we wrote during [TDD Setup](./TDD_SETUP.md)

 ### <span style="color:green">**GREEN**</span>: make it pass
 we will update `test_assertion_errors_with_false` to make it pass